gbif/dwca-io/README.md

-dwca-reader
+dwca-io
 ===========

-Darwin Core Archive Reader
+Java library for reading and writing Darwin Core Archive files.
+Formerly know as dwca-reader